dggithub1234/fgw_router_ext/README.md

 # fgw_router_ext
 Home Assistant device_tracker_ext implementation for the MEO router Altice Fiber Gateway GR241AG with or without MEO extenders
-This version is compatible with the 2027.5 changes to the use of trackers in homeassistant.
+This version is compatible with the 2027.5 changes to the use of trackers in homeassistant but is not backward compatible with existing tracker entities you may already have.

 ![router](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQbkuz3EpT-XWHLZlPKgxVSAcrZgd8pn8j7yg&usqp=CAU)